not-manu/kel/README.md

 ## Acknowledgments

-Built for the **Anthropic AI Hackathon in Toronto**
+**🏆 Winner of the Anthropic AI Hackathon in Toronto**

 Special thanks to:

-- Anthropic for hosting the hackathon
+- Anthropic for hosting the hackathon and recognizing this project
 - The open source community for the amazing tools and libraries

 ## Author